 Which is why knowing your CBD Oil Manufacturer’s farming techniques is vital before jumping into a partnership with them.

 It all starts in the dirt.
 While China remains a cheap source of industrial hemp, the country has some of the most contaminated soil in the world.

 Not to mention water restrictions and droughts leave farmers with no choice but to use recycled water.

 The biggest culprit of Chinese soil contamination is cadmium.
-You may have never even heard of cadmium, but it’s a common agricultural pollutant and has some serious side effects.
+You may have never even heard of cadmium, but it’s a common agricultural pollutant.

 With the passing of the 2018 Farm Bill, the CBD industry has the green light to grow as fast as the market will let it.

 Unfortunately, that means a lot of fly-by-night manufacturers throwing in whatever they feel like into the mix.

 Researchers at Virginia Commonwealth University decided to test several products from a popular manufacturer.
 To say the results were concerning is an understatement.